 Bragar Eagel & Squire, P.C.
 Is Investigating Credit Acceptance, and UP Fintech and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Credit Acceptance Corporation (NASDAQ: CACC), and UP Fintech Holding Limited (NASDAQ: TIGR).
+NEW YORK, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Credit Acceptance Corporation CACC, and UP Fintech Holding Limited TIGR.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On January 4, 2023, information was released regarding the U.S. Consumer Financial Protection Bureau and the New York State Office of the Attorney General filing a joint lawsuit against the company.
 The CFPB stated Credit Acceptance violated New York usury laws on interest-rate limits and other consumers and investor-protection laws.